pc2/OMP-Offloading/00_build_gcc_offload/build_gcc_offload.md

 [^gcc9]: This Git-branch is used for development of OpenACC support and related functionality.
 For more info, see <https://gcc.gnu.org/svn.html>.

-It's faster to download these packages from the frontend of OCuLUS at PC².
+It's faster to download these packages from the frontend nodes of OCuLUS at PC².
-`download.sh` is a convenient script to download these packages as well as to prepare other setups for our build of GCC with OpenMP for offloading on GPUs.
+`download.sh` (in `01_download`) is a convenient script to download these packages as well as to prepare other setups for our build of GCC with OpenMP for offloading on GPUs.

 # Build and Install Packages